MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 # Trusted AI

-Microsoft provides six guiding principles for responsible AI, namely Fairless, reliability and safety, privacy and security, inclusiveness, transparency and accountability.
+Microsoft provides six guiding principles for responsible AI: fairness, reliability and safety, privacy and security, inclusiveness, transparency and accountability.
 These principles are the cornerstone of a responsible and trustworthy AI, especially as AI moves into more mainstream products and services.

-We can think of these principles from two lenses, Ethical and explainable.
+We can think of these principles from two lenses, ethical and explainable.

 ![A diagram of trusted AI.](media/trusted-ai.png)